BEST Eastern Caribbean Cruise Deals (2024 + 2025): Cheap & Discount Cruises to the Eastern Caribbean - Cruise Critic

 Cruise Critic can help you find affordable cruise deals to Caribbean - Eastern.
 Choose from the best cruise deals and specials for Caribbean - Eastern cruises.
 Save up to 76% on last minute Caribbean - Eastern cruises.
 For the best cruise deals, it’s best to book far in advance of your trip.
 Popular time cruise deals are released is during wave season (January - March).

-Popular Caribbean - Eastern cruises often sail to Grand Cayman (Georgetown), St. Croix, Costa Maya, Cartagena (Colombia) and Half Moon Cay during their cruise itinerary.
+Popular Caribbean - Eastern cruises often sail to Grand Cayman (Georgetown), St. Barts, St. Croix, Costa Maya and Cartagena (Colombia) during their cruise itinerary.
 Caribbean - Eastern cruises could leave from Barbados, Colon, Miami, New York and London.
 Most commonly, Caribbean - Eastern cruises sail for 6-9 Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.